bitsofinfo/swarm-traefik-state-analyzer/README.md

     * `next`: The upcoming version of the application which receives traffic bound to special testing FQDNs (i.e. my-app-nv.test.com)
 *  "Where" HTTP/S traffic goes for given standard FQDNs can easily be controlled by hot-swapping Traefik frontend rules via Docker service labels

+### Deploying services

+The "how" of how you deploy and manage your services based on this swarm/traefik footprint architecture and docker service naming conventions based around the [swarminfo.yml files](#swarminfo) and [service-state.yml files](#servicestate) is up to you.
+You can build automation around this using any programming language of your choice or DevOps toolsets like Ansible.

 ## <a id="modules"></a>Modules/Scripts

 This project provides multiple modules who's input/output can be used between each other or each can just be used independently on their own.